refena/refena/README.md

 **ref.watch**

-You may restrict the rebuilds to only a subset of the state.
+You may restrict the rebuilds to only a subset of the state with `rebuidWhen`.

 ```dart
 build(BuildContext context) {